 Program Continue/Modify/Delete Action 4.1c Provide informative materials concerning fair housing and housing discrimination at locations that provide housing and related services.
 Responsibility: PBS, CDC Time frame: Ongoing The County provides informative materials concerning fair housing and housing discrimination at the Planning Department counter.
 This Action is being combined with Action 4.1a.
 Action 4.1d The County shall revise the definition of the word "family" to preclude the possibility that a residential group home could be prevented from locating in a single-family area due to the inconsistency of that use and the existing definition.
 The revised definition shall only reference one or more individuals living together in a dwelling unit with common access and use of all areas of the dwelling unit.
-Responsibility: PBS Time frame: Initial The County has not yet completed this zoning code amendment but will complete it early during this planning period.
-This Action is being combined with Action 4.1a.
+Responsibility: PBS Time frame: Initial The County completed the amendment to the zoning code during the previous planning period.
+This Action completed and will not be continued.